WipadaChan/pbi_demo_repo/Real Time Dashboard with Azure Databrick/README.md

   .start().awaitTermination()
         )
 ```
 Since the first read we do not have **Checkpoint**.
-So it will start reading from the **Frist file** again.
+So it will start reading from the **frist file** again.
 You can press cancel now and rerun the code again.
 Now it will start from the last point, we left.

 ### Step 6.
 Create Power BI streaming dataset API
 Our output from **agg** dataframe consist of 2 columns: **'eventName'** and **'count'** where the data type is text and number respectively.
-Here is the structure of our stream dataset where we will create in Power Bi as follow the step here
+Here is the structure of our stream dataset where we will create in Power BI as follow the step here
 https://docs.microsoft.com/en-us/power-bi/connect-data/service-real-time-streaming#pushing-data-to-datasets
-#### Note that the column name in Power BI Stream dataset and your streaming dataframe should be exactly matched.
+#### Note that the column name in Power BI Stream dataset and your streaming dataframe should be exactly the same.

 #### Define column name and type